Appleton WW II Veteran who sacrificed school to serve our country finally gets high school diploma

 “It was a 6th-grade teacher who made an assignment to do something nice for somebody else without them knowing,” explained Rick Hojan of Columbus, Georgia.
 “This was the perfect fit.”

-A special act of Congress back then that allowed men as young as 16 to serve as Merchant Marines.
+A special act of Congress back then that allowed men as young as 16 to join the s Merchant Marine.

 Decades later they would receive Veteran recognition.
 Barth also enlisted in the Marine Corps before returning to Appleton to raise and family and work as a Consolidated Freightways trucker for 55 years.